OlukayodeDamilare/Global-Sales-Analysis-SQL-/README.md

 +	How does customer age vary across segments
 +	Which products rank highest in profitability.

 Sustainable Development Goals (SDG) Relevance This project demonstrates how sales and business analytics can contribute to the following SDGs:

  + Identifies top-performing products and customers to improve business performance and economic activity.
  + Uses SQL and data analytics to modernize decision-making processes and optimize operations.
  + Helps businesses analyze trends to reduce waste, avoid overproduction, and optimize resource use.

-# Exploratory Data Analysis
-The following key business questions were answered:

-+ What is the total revenue, total cost, and profit
-+ Which products generate the highest profit
-+ Which regions and countries perform best
-+ Which customer segments are most valuable
-+ Do promotions improve profitability
-+ Are any products sold below cost.

 # Key Insights
-+ The business generates strong revenue with a positive profit margin; however, revenue growth does not always translate proportionally into profit, indicating pricing and cost inefficiencies.
++ Strong revenue and positive profit margin, but revenue growth does not always translate into proportional profit, highlighting pricing and cost inefficiencies.
-+	A small group of products contributes the majority of total revenue and profit, while several low-profit products dilute overall performance.
++ A small number of products drive the majority of revenue and profit; several low-profit products dilute overall performance.
-+	Certain regions and countries generate high revenue but comparatively low profit, suggesting operational or pricing inefficiencies.
++ Some regions and countries generate high revenue but relatively low profit, suggesting operational or pricing inefficiencies.
-+	Customer segments vary significantly in value, with specific segments contributing disproportionately to total sales and profit.
++ Customer segments vary in value, with specific segments contributing disproportionately to total sales and profit.
-+	Sales channels show mixed performance, with some driving high volume but low profitability and others delivering fewer transactions with stronger margins.
++ Sales channels show mixed performance: some drive high volume but low profitability, others generate fewer transactions with higher margins.
-+	Promotional campaigns increase transaction volume but do not consistently improve profit, only a subset of promotions delivers meaningful profit impact.
++ Promotions increase transaction volume but only some campaigns improve profit.
-+	Customer age differs across segments, indicating varying purchasing behaviors and preferences.
++ Customer age differs across segments, reflecting varying purchasing behaviors and preferences.
-+	Product profitability ranking clearly separates high-, medium-, and low-profit products, highlighting where the business creates the most value.
++ Profitability ranking clearly separates high-, medium-, and low-profit products, highlighting where the business creates the most value.

 # Visualizations
 All visualizations were created using Power BI based on the SQL analysis: